Route Grade Votings

 Total votes cast 287

 Start up a jutting rib on the right side of the bay, then stretch out left to ledges.
-Climb to a broken flake under the roof and make a long reach to the ledge above, swing right to access easy ground
+Climb to a broken flake under the roof and make a long reach to the ledge above.
+Swing right to easy ground.

 Login to your ROCKFAX account to add your comments - Search for comments.